 - Rule of odds – The rule suggests that to create a balanced design, a designer must be able to place the focal point at the center which in the end creates a simple natural balance.

-There are different ways in which a designer can create a composition that will have an impact on viewers.
-Therefore, it is wise to remember that once you understand these rules, your work will improve and make your designs stand out from the rest.
+There are different ways a designer can create a composition that will impact viewers.
+Therefore, it is wise to remember that your work will improve once you understand these rules and make your designs stand out from the rest.